It's easier to treat a small workforce to a meal, but there are ways to feed large teams.

 However, sometimes we all need to splurge on a pick-me-up.
 Candy, cookies and chips, while not the best food choices, are great treats in moderation.

 Treat your team to outings or order catering for special occasions.
-Birthdays, promotions, new hires and anniversaries are all cause for celebration.
+Birthdays, promotions, new hires and anniversaries are all causes for celebration.
 The frequency of these company meals is up to you (and your budget), but there's no right or wrong.
-Not only will your employees appreciate the free meal, they'll have the chance to bond with their co-workers and connect with you in a casual setting.
+Not only will your employees appreciate the free meal, but they'll also have the chance to bond with their co-workers and connect with you in a casual setting.